 Did Paul teach the Old Testament Law in a wrong way?

 At this point many Christians will still insist that Paul has taught us something else.
 But in fact, Paul taught us nothing else than Jesus did.
-In order to understand the words of Paul and his dispute with the other disciples, you must know what happened back then.
+He was very well aware that Jesus did not abolish the law.
+But in order to understand the words of Paul and his dispute with the other disciples, you must know what happened back then.

 After Jesus died, there was great disagreement between the disciples.
 They had different opinions about how to teach the gospel to the heathens.
 While some of the disciples thought that the Gentiles shouldn’t be taught at all, others said that it would be difficult to teach the Gospel to the Gentiles if they haven’t received the Law yet.
 And partially, that was right.